Syedkumailhaider512/AUSA/README.md

-# AUSA - Adaptive Universal Spacefaring AI-Humanoid System
+# AUSA - Adaptive Universal Simulation Agent

 ## Introduction

-AUSA (Adaptive Universal Spacefaring AI-Humanoid System) is a pioneering project that explores the adaptability of AI-powered humanoids in extraterrestrial environments.
+AUSA (Adaptive Universal Simulation Agent) is a pioneering project that explores the adaptability of AI-powered humanoids in extraterrestrial environments.
 The project utilizes advanced machine learning algorithms to train a humanoid model that can predict its performance capabilities and respond effectively to various planetary conditions.

 ## Project Overview